MEV in Binance Builder: STRUCTURAL RISKS IN BSC PBS

 \textbf{Shorter block times affect builder behavior.} With little time for multi-round negotiation, builders keep a persistent, low-latency link to the scheduled proposer and submit compact bids early, often bundling an immediate payload hand-off (i.e., a single round of bid+full block delivery).
 Because the proposer must execute the transactions to derive a valid header before signing, builders cannot hide contents behind a header.
 After bid acceptance, they must transmit the full transaction list quickly, which further compresses their latency budget.

 This timing pressure pushes builders toward pre-positioned, high-frequency strategies: short and low-hop cycles (e.g., triangular or stablecoin routes), deterministic routing, and automated pipelines that minimize IO and validation overhead.
-Order flow is sourced through direct channels rather than relying on slow, mempool-wide propagation.
+Order flow is sourced through direct channels rather than relying on slow propagation.

-\textbf{Searcher competition is disadvantaged!} Our on-chain measurements only capture the part of MEV that is ultimately retained by builders and redistributed to proposers.
+\textbf{Independent searchers face a structural disadvantage.} Our on-chain measurements only capture the part of MEV that is ultimately retained by builders and redistributed to proposers.
 In practice, many opportunities are first discovered by off-chain searchers who submit bundles via private auctions, and builders keep only the share they negotiate in these auctions.
 From the chain’s perspective, however, all such cycles are executed by builder-owned contracts and appear as “builder-driven” MEV.
 Our data show that any MEV that reaches the chain must pass through a very small number of whitelisted builders, giving them substantial control over which searchers are served and which bundles are forwarded to proposers.

 The 3-second block interval and the whitelisted builder interface still put independent searchers at a disadvantage: they must negotiate with dominant builders under tight latency and information asymmetry, instead of interacting directly with proposers.
 First, they lack the time to detect and react to price gaps before builders act.
 By the time a searcher broadcasts to the mempool, a builder with direct access has already packaged the opportunity.
 Second, validators prefer reliable, high-paying builders, not random searchers with late or uncertain bundles.
-As a result, most searcher transactions either lose the race (v.s. \cite{mamageishvili2024searcher}\footnote{On Ethereum’s open market, searchers can meaningfully participate \cite{mamageishvili2024searcher}: they capture value when competition per opportunity is low, but as more searchers compete on the same opportunity, validators extract nearly all surplus; empirically, more backruns for the same opportunity correlate with higher proposer capture.}) or arrive only after the builder has captured the profit.
+This contrasts with Ethereum’s more open market, where searcher participation remains observable when competition per opportunity is low, although validators capture more surplus as competition intensifies \cite{mamageishvili2024searcher}.
+Thus, most searcher transactions on BSC either lose the race or arrive only after the builder has captured the profit.